Twitter is testing new ways to fight misinformation — including a community-based points system

 "This is a design mock-up for one option that would involve community feedback," the spokesperson said.

-In the demo, community members are asked if the tweet is “likely” or “unlikely” to be “harmfully misleading.”
-They are then asked to rate how many community members will answer the same as them on a sliding scale of 1 to 100, before elaborating on why the tweet is harmfully misleading.
+In the demo, community members are asked whether a tweet is "likely" or "unlikely" to be "harmfully misleading."
+They are then asked to rate how many community members would answer the same on a sliding scale of 1 to 100 before elaborating on why the tweet is harmfully misleading.

 "The more points you earn, the more your vote counts," the demo reads.

-Note: CORRECTION (Feb.
-20, 2020, 10:45 p.m.
-ET): A previous version of this article misstated when Twitter will release new features to counter misinformation.
-There is currently no timeline; they are not scheduled to roll out on March 5.
-The article also misstated the leadership role held by Rep. Nancy Pelosi, D-Calif.
-She is the speaker of the House, not the House majority leader.